Articles Tagged with Sacramento Products liability Lawyer

 Vaping Manufacturer Fights for its Life in the U.S.

-JUUL Labs, the manufacturer of the most popular nicotine vaping product, is facing numerous lawsuits across the United States over the ways that its sales and marketing practices allegedly led to the explosion of youth vaping problems.
-Some litigation may be concluding, while other lawsuits and actions by regulatory agencies continue forward.
-The litigation is costing JUUL huge amounts of money to fight and resolve the actions, while regulators may effectively put the company out of business.
+JUUL Labs, the manufacturer of the most popular nicotine vaping product, is facing numerous lawsuits across the United States over how its sales and marketing practices allegedly led to the explosion of youth vaping problems.
+Some litigation may be concluding while other lawsuits and regulatory agency actions continue.
+The litigation costs JUUL vast amounts of money to fight and resolve the actions, while regulators may effectively put the company out of business.

 Protecting Your Claim Against a Defective Product